openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

 Write-Your-Own-Grader Problem
 ##############################

+This chapter provides information about writing your own grader directly in a problem component.
+See the following sections for more information.

+* `Overview`_
+* `Create a Custom Python-Evaluated Input Problem Studio`_
+* `Script Tag Format`_
+* `Answer Tag Format`_
+* `Providing Partial Credit for Custom Python-Evaluated Input Problems`_
+* `Create a Randomized Custom Python-Evaluated Input Problem`_

+**********
+Overview
+**********

-In custom Python-evaluated input (also called "write-your-own-grader" problems), the grader uses a Python script that you create and embed in the problem to evaluates a student's response or provide hints.
+In custom Python-evaluated input (also called "write-your-own-grader" problems), the grader uses a Python script that you create and embed in the problem to evaluate a learner's response or provide hints.
 These problems can be any type.
-Numerical input and text input problems are the most popular write-your-own-grader problems.
+Numerical input and text input problems are the most common write-your-own-grader problems.

 .. image:: ../../../shared/building_and_running_chapters/Images/CustomPythonExample.png
  :alt: Image of a write your own grader problem

+You can create a Python-evaluated input problem in :ref:`answer tag format
+<Answer Tag Format>` or :ref:`script tag format <Script Tag Format>`.

 Custom Python-evaluated input problems can include the following: